vorpalnet/blade/services/webrtc/README.md

 ## Late media

-An INVITE that arrives with no SDP is handled — the case the earlier product dropped.
+An INVITE that arrives with no SDP is handled.
 On this kind of call the offer and answer run in the opposite order on the network dialog: the media server puts its offer in the `200 OK`, and the caller's answer is read back out of the `ACK`.